-Seattle area residents get to live and work in one of the nation’s most cosmopolitan cities.
+Seattle-area residents get to live and work in one of the nation’s most cosmopolitan cities.
 In addition to its diverse food options and world-class dining, Seattle has a thriving arts and entertainment scene and ample cultural activities that draw visitors from around the world.
 This hub of activity, including some of the world’s largest companies, lie among picturesque views of the mountains and seascapes.
 Yet, with all its beauty and glory comes a price—Seattle’s hustle and bustle create risk for pedestrians, bicyclists, and motorists.
 From 2010 to 2020, the cost to society due to fatal or serious crashes in Seattle amounted to $2.1B.

 To help keep you safe, we dug into the Seattle Department of Transportation’s (SDOT) collision data to compile a list of the most dangerous intersections in the city.
 First, let’s have a look at how we chose the intersections, followed by some of the general trends about the most dangerous intersections.

-Like many other U.S cities, Seattle has implemented a Vision Zero program in recent years.
+Like many other U.S. cities, Seattle has implemented a Vision Zero program in recent years.
 This program’s mission is to eliminate crashes, fatalities, and injuries on Seattle’s roads.
-Lists of Seattle’s most dangerous intersections that span more than a decade or include all of SDOT’s collision data don’t account for progress resulting from the implementation of Vision Zero projects.
+Lists of Seattle’s most dangerous intersections spanning more than a decade or including all of SDOT’s collision data don’t account for progress resulting from implementing Vision Zero projects.
 For a more up-to-date and complete view of Seattle’s most dangerous intersections, we used SDOT’s open data portal to look at all collisions that occurred in 2018 at Seattle intersections.
-We excluded property damage only collisions and kept crashes that resulted in injuries, serious injuries, or fatalities.
+We excluded property damage-only collisions and kept crashes that resulted in injuries, serious injuries, or fatalities.

 Seattle does have some of the safest streets in the nation; however, there are still more than 10,000 collisions per year.
-On average, there are 28 fatalities, 2,500 injuries and seven fatalities in Seattle’s intersections.
-A little more than 28 percent (529) of these collisions occurred when it was dark out.
-In all but 29 of these nighttime collisions, streetlights were on.
-More than 1,200 of the accidents (64.5 percent) occurred during daylight hours.
-The remainder of the collisions occurred at dawn, dusk, or the collision report didn’t record light conditions.
-Some other broad statistics about intersection crashes in 2018 include:
+On average, there are 28 fatalities, 2,500 injuries, and 180 serious injuries in Seattle’s streets and intersections.
+A little more than 28 percent of these collisions occurred when it was dark out.
+In all but 29 of these nighttime collisions, the streetlights were on.
+Almost 64 percent of all accidents occurred during daylight hours.
+The remainder of the collisions occurred at dawn or dusk, or the collision report didn’t record light conditions.
+Some other broad statistics about intersection crashes include:

 Below are the most dangerous intersections in Seattle, beginning with the intersection with the most injury or fatality-causing crashes:

 James and Sixth has continuously topped the list of Seattle’s most dangerous intersections.
-In 2018, eight injury-causing accidents occurred at this intersection, but SDOT estimates 101 injury crashes have occurred since 2004, 28 more than the next most dangerous intersection.
+In 2022, 88 injury-causing accidents occurred at this intersection, but SDOT estimates 101 injury crashes have occurred since 2004, 28 more than the next most dangerous intersection.
 Fortunately, James and Sixth is located near the courthouse and across the expressway from Harborview Medical Center’s Emergency Department.

-Located near the Villa Apartments, only a block from the Washington State Convention Center, lies Seattle’s next most dangerous intersection—Boren Avenue and Pike Street.
-This intersection also saw eight traffic accidents in 2018, resulting in three injured pedestrians among the injury victims.
-This high foot traffic area has been plagued with pedestrian accidents as well as motor vehicle and bicycle accidents for decades, with 67 collisions since 2004.
+Located near the Villa Apartments, only a block from the Washington State Convention Center lies Seattle’s next most dangerous intersection—Boren Avenue and Pike Street.
+This intersection also saw eight traffic accidents, resulting in three injured pedestrians among the injury victims.
+This high foot traffic area has been plagued with pedestrian accidents as well as motor vehicle and bicycle accidents for decades.

-Situated about seven miles northeast of downtown Seattle in the city’s Lake City neighborhood, the intersection of Lake City Way NE & 130th Street served as the locale for eight accidents in 2018, also including a few pedestrian injuries.
-As a major thoroughfare in the northeast part of the city, Lake City Way intersections were the sites for several accidents in 2018.
+Situated about seven miles northeast of downtown Seattle in the city’s Lake City neighborhood, the intersection of Lake City Way NE & 130th Street served as the locale for eight accidents, also including a few pedestrian injuries.
+As a major thoroughfare in the northeast part of the city, Lake City Way intersections are the sites of several accidents.

-In 2018, seven crashes occurred at the intersection of Dexter and Thomas in downtown Seattle.
-This area is home to some of the big chain hotels popular with tourists because of its close proximity to the Space Needle and the Museum of Pop Culture.
+Seven crashes occurred in a crosswalk at the intersection of Dexter and Thomas in downtown Seattle.
+This area is home to some of the big chain hotels, popular with tourists because of its proximity to the Space Needle and the Museum of Pop Culture.
 This area remains dangerous for bicyclists—five out of the seven collisions took place between a motor vehicle driver and a cyclist.
-Fortunately, no fatalities occurred at Dexter and Thomas in 2018.
+Fortunately, no fatalities occurred at Dexter and Thomas in recent years.

-The remaining dangerous intersections in Seattle each had six collisions in 2018 and are scattered in different areas of the city.
+The remaining dangerous intersections in Seattle each had six collisions and are scattered in different areas of the city.
 In no particular order, they include: